 We've only had a little time to play with the Galaxy S4, but early indications are that this is going to be a superb handset.
 It faces stiff competition from its Android rivals and whatever Apple plans to release next, but interest and demand for the phone remain high.
 As soon as we have a finished model, we'll bring you an up-to-date review.

-For more hands-on coverage of the Galaxy S4, have a look at our sister site PC Pro's hands-on review.
+For more hands-on coverage of the Galaxy S4, have a look at our sister site PC Pro's

 MINI VERSION

-Recently leaked is a smaller version of the S4, the Samsung Galaxy S4 Mini.
+Samsung Galaxy S4 Mini.
 This device will have a smaller screen and a cut-down specification, compared to the full phone.

 So far there are few details on the handset, but we know it will have a 4.3in Super AMOLED screen with a screen resolution of 960x540.
 We also know that it will have a 1.6GHz dual-core processor, although the exact model and details have yet to be confirmed.